SCantergiani/Google-Data-Analytics-Certificate/README.md

     * end_lng
     * member_casual

-However after applying filters to the data, the completeness in start and end stations may be compromised due to missed information.
-This can lead to sample bias and will be further investigated in the process phase.*
+    After applying filters to the data, the completeness in start and end stations may be compromised due to missed information.
+This can lead to sample bias and will be further investigated in the process phase.

 2. Once inspected in Excel, each file was uploaded to a new BigQuery database named “cyclistic_data”.

+## BigQuery

-3. Added new columns:
+1. Added new columns:

     * ride_length : calculated minutes between ended_at and started_at with “DATE_DIFF” function.
     * day_of_week: extract the number of the week for the started_at date with “EXTRACT” function.

-4. Merge the datasets addressing duplicates with the DISTINCT and UNION DISTINCT.
+2. Merge the datasets addressing duplicates with the DISTINCT and UNION DISTINCT.

-5. Saved the query in a new view called "2022_tripdata" containing the following code:
+3. Saved the query in a new view called "2022_tripdata" containing the following code:

 <br/>